EnableX/One-to-One-Video-Calling-Open-Source-flutter-Application/README.md

-# 1-to-1 RTC: A Sample Flutter App with EnableX Flutter Toolkit
+# 1-to-1 RTC: A Sample Flutter web/mobile App with EnableX Flutter Toolkit

-This is a Sample Flutter App demonstrates the use of [EnableX platform Server APIs](https://www.enablex.io/developer/video-api/server-api) and Flutter Toolkit to build 1-to-1 RTC (Real-Time Communication) Application.
+This is a Sample Flutter web/mobile App demonstrates the use of [EnableX platform Server APIs](https://www.enablex.io/developer/video-api/server-api) and Flutter SDK Toolkit to build 1-to-1 RTC (Real-Time Communication) Application.
 It allows developers to ramp up on app development by hosting on their own devices.

-This App creates a virtual Room on the fly hosted on the Enablex platform using REST calls and uses the Room credentials (i.e. Room Id) to connect to the virtual Room as a mobile client.
+This App creates a virtual Room on the fly hosted on the EnableX platform using REST calls and uses the Room credentials (i.e. Room Id) to connect to the virtual Room as a mobile client.
 The same Room credentials can be shared with others to join the same virtual Room to carry out an RTC session.

 NOTE: Supported languages: Web and mobile